We are pleased to say that we are almost ready to offer the redeveloped MCS installer scheme.

 - no complaints.

-For an installer business with significant change (i.e. technical personnel, increased reliance on a subcontractor network), changes to volume of installation, or complaints/nonconformities, there may be an increased requirement for your certification body to assess 20% of all MCS-related business activities.
+For an installer business with significant change (i.e. technical personnel, increased reliance on a subcontractor network), changes to volume of installation, or complaints/nonconformities, there may be an increased requirement for your certification body to assess multiple sites of your MCS-related business activities.

-However, your business must still purchase an IBG for each installation you register on the MID.
+However, business’s were still required to purchase an IBG for each installation registered on the MID.
 This remains essential to comply with current MCS Standards.